Chulong-Li/Leetcode/README.md

 # Leetcode
-Practice on Leetcode and save some answers
+Practice on Leetcode in Java.